Estimating Conditional Mutual Information for Dynamic Feature Selection: Proposed method

 This allows us to train the models in an end-to-end fashion using stochastic gradient descent, as depicted in \Cref{fig:concept}.
 In \Cref{app:proofs} we prove a similar result for regression problems: that the policy estimates the reduction in conditional variance associated with each candidate feature.
 Additional analysis in \Cref{app:suboptimality} shows how suboptimality in the classifier can affect the learned CMI estimates; however, even if the learned estimates $v_i(\rvx_S; \phi)$ are imperfect in practice, we expect good performance because the policy replicates selections that improve the loss during training.

-Several other steps are important during training, and these are detailed in \Cref{app:pseudocode}.
+Several other steps are important during training, and these are detailed in \Cref{app:pseudocode} \revisioniclr{along with pseudo-code for the training algorithm and the inference procedure}.
 First, like several prior methods, we pre-train the predictor with random feature sets before beginning joint training \citep{rangrej2021probabilistic, chattopadhyay2023variational, covert2023learning}.
 Next, we generate training samples $(x_S, x_i, y)$ by executing the current policy with a random exploration probability $\epsilon \in [0, 1]$, which can be decayed throughout training.
 Finally, we sometimes share parameters between the models, particularly when they are large networks; this helps in our experiments with image data, which use either CNNs or ViTs \citep{dosovitskiy2020image}.